munsy/art/README.md

 ```

 ### Web demo
-Available at http://jfrog.munsy.io for quick demonstration.
+Available at https://munsy.github.io/art/ for quick demonstration.
+You will need a valid Artifactory instance.